dennisshushack/BA_Thesis_PI/README.md

 This setup is all you need to get the PI up and running.
 In the subdirectories a more specific explaination is given, if the files should be run from source (python).
 Can be ignored otherwise.

+As the monitor for system calls collects a large amount of data, I suggest having a server with at minimum 200gb of file storage available.

 * Step 1: Flash the electrosense image on a SD card (i.e with rufus on Windows) on Linux use dd command of the unzipped file
 * Step 2: Connect via ssh. `ifconfig` can help find the IP address of the Pi
 * Step 3: ssh into the Pi